sandym/sutils/docs/log.md

-## `su/log/logger.h`
+## `su_logger.h`

 Strongly inspired by https://github.com/Iyengar111/NanoLog.
 But should works correctly on all platforms (NanoLog is linux only).

 example:
 ```C++